Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation: Phantom Experiments

 \subsection{Phantom preparation}

 Phantoms were prepared to simulate soft tissue with embedded tendons.
-The phantom material is cast Smooth-On Ecoflex 00-20 silicone.
-The tendons are 3D printed from PLA with Young's Modulus of 2.58 GPa, and experience some elastic deformation as one presses on the silicone above them.
-Prior to each set of tests we treated the upper surface of the phantom with mineral oil to reduce friction.
+The material is Smooth-On Ecoflex 00-20 silicone.
+The tendons are printed from PLA with Young's Modulus of 2.58\,GPa, and experience some elastic deformation as one presses on the silicone above them.
+Prior to each set of tests we treated the upper surface with mineral oil to reduce friction.